Review and Analysis of the Episode "Focus On Gadget" in the Cartoon Inspector Gadget

 A Spaceship and This Symbolizes Part of What Focus on Gadget is About

-Who Are the Secondary Characters in This Episode?
+Who Are the Secondary Characters in the Episode Focus on Gadget?

-In this episode, Inspector Gadget’s assistant Corporal Capeman is too sick to be able to accompany him on a journey to outer space.
+In this episode Focus on Gadget, Inspector Gadget’s assistant Corporal Capeman is too sick to be able to accompany him on a journey to outer space.
 However, he wants to convince himself that he feels great in spite of having a fever as well.

-Focus On Gadget is the Debut of the Characters Dr. Null & Dr. Void
+The Episode Focus On Gadget is the Debut of the Characters Dr. Null and Dr. Void

 Meanwhile, Gadget’s niece Penny convinces him to take her along because there is a voice responsive computer that she wants to study.
 Inspector Gadget barely avoids being burnt by some sort of heat laser that is used by Dr. Null and Dr. Void because he presses a red emergency button that causes the spaceship to get rocky and move in all sorts of directions.
 When they find out that he has escaped that trap, they send droids after him and his family.
 Then, the sleeping gas is used to put them to sleep.
 The whole family ends up in the anti-gravity chamber where they become weightless.
 Dr. Null and Dr. Void try to get rid of Inspector Gadget by cutting off his safety cord as he drifts into outer space.
 As usual, either Brain or Penny rescues him.

 One Interesting Observation About the Characters Dr. Null and Dr. Void